 Dr. Anne Doig has spent her entire 32-year career in Saskatoon serving the patients of City Centre Family Physicians, the successor of her father’s original practice in Hawarden, SK.
 Together with the other physicians in the practice, the Doigs have provided continuous comprehensive service for over fifty years.
 City Centre Family Physicians has been fully EMR-enabled since 2000.

-A Clinical Associate Professor in the Department of Obstetrics and Gynecology at the University of Saskatchewan, Dr. Doig has been honoured twice for her commitment to teaching.
+A Clinical Associate Professor in the Department of Obstetrics and Gynecology at the University of Saskatchewan, Anne has been honoured twice for her commitment to teaching.
 She is an original contributor to the ALARM (Advances in Labour and Risk Management) program of the Society of Obstetricians and Gynaecologists of Canada.
-Dr. Doig is also the Medical Advisor to the Population Health Division of the Saskatchewan Cancer Agency.
+She is also the Medical Advisor to the Population Health Division of the Saskatchewan Cancer Agency.
 She is involved in its screening and prevention programs for breast, cervical and colorectal cancer.

-Dr. Doig’s commitment to the Canadian (CMA) and Saskatchewan (SMA) Medical Associations has been extensive and long-term.
+Anne’s commitment to the Canadian (CMA) and Saskatchewan (SMA) Medical Associations has been extensive and long-term.
 She will be completing her term as President of the CMA in August, 2010 and previously chaired the CMA’s Bylaws Committee.
-Dr. Doig is the immediate past chair of the SMA’s Legislative Committee and a past Speaker of its Representative Assembly.
+Anne is the immediate past chair of the SMA’s Legislative Committee and a past Speaker of its Representative Assembly.
 She has been a member of the SMA’s Board of Directors and of its Finance and Executive Committees.
 Presently, she is a member of the SMA’s Representative Assembly and chairs the Association’s Member Advisory Committee.

 Sous-ministre associé aux technologies de l’information, ministère de la Santé et des Services sociaux, gouvernement du Québec